miotke/andrewmiotke.com/README.md

 ## apps
 This directory will hold the app info pages for any iOS apps that I build and release to the App Store.

+## Documentation
+### Run local server
+Building the site locally is fairly simple, just run the following:

+`bundle exec jekyll serve --incremental`

+The incremental flag allows you to make changes without re-running the server.